 Has Funding Circle provided enough information to assess the risks?

 Funding Circle used to enjoy praise from 4thWay for its openness with us and the public, but this changed from around spring 2018.

 Funding Circle has not been able to provide us with data or answers to any of our requests for specific figures for the past few years.
 It intrigues me that, with a team of 100 data, credit and credit-risk people, it doesn't have more data at its fingertips, or be ready to share.

 The lengths Funding Circle has gone to since 2018 to shoot itself in the foot on transparency is quite surprising.
 For example, the last time we contacted them, we merely asked its communications and PR department for approximate figures on the impact of COVID-19 – not even fully accurate ones – in an attempt to elicit even a little bit of information.
 The response was: “Our reporting restrictions make giving even approximate breakdowns of our delinquencies, payment holidays and arrears difficult.”

 Its public blogs from its chief risk officer, while interesting, also provide little data.
 Its online, aggregated public statistics are useful but very limited, and not timely.

 Is Funding Circle profitable?

-Lenders might be worried about a dramatic plunge in its share price after its recent flotation on the stock market.
-However, this has nothing to do with the underlying soundness of its business, and more to do with the hype and high price that typically goes with a “FinTech” business selling shares for the first time on the stock market.
-Funding Circle is here to stay.
+Lenders might be worried about a dramatic plunge in its share price after its flotation on the stock market.
+However, this has less to do with the underlying prospects of its business, and more to do with the hype and high price that typically goes with a “fintech” business selling shares for the first time on the stock market.
+I believe Funding Circle is here to stay.

 What is Funding Circle's minimum lending amount and how many loans can I lend in?